Nufeen/suspicious-sierra/README.md

 https://apple.stackexchange.com/questions/240108/what-is-the-akd-process-and-do-i-need-to-allow-it-to-connect-to-the-internet/247110

-_Lookes like it's the one you'll really need to keep in order to get updates automatically._
+_Looks like it's the one you'll really need to keep in order to get updates automatically._

 ## `apsd`